The ‘science of happiness’ at St Ives

 At St Ives Retirement Villages, our ‘Live Happy’ approach is based on extensive research.
 We’ve worked hard to discover the science on happiness!
 One interesting factor that came out of the research is that definitions of happiness differ depending on age.
 As most of us age, the focus of our happiness, and the things that make us happy, change.
 We now seek lower energy forms of pleasure, which might mean taking less risks (like driving fast cars and bungee jumping!).
 High energy, high risk activities and lifestyles are less appealing.
 It sounds obvious, but it’s true – with age comes a shift towards more relaxing forms of pleasure and a lifestyle that is more about peace, and less about stress.

 So how does the science of happiness and Positive Psychology benefit residents of St Ives Retirement Villages?
-Dr Happy, working together with the team at St Ives, is combining his academic credentials and understanding of Positive Psychology with the experience St Ives has in the field of retirement living, with the aim of building something that will create a real and meaningful difference to the lives of everyone who lives in a St Ives Village.
+The team at St Ives worked together with an expert in the field of Positive Psychology in 2019 to combine their academic credentials and understanding with St Ives’ experience in the field of retirement living.
+The aim of this was to build something that will create a real and meaningful difference to the lives of everyone who lives in a St Ives Village.
 That’s the basis of the ‘Live Happy’ approach, and while it is built on credible and proven science, it can be – and is being – practically applied to every St Ives Village to benefit each and every resident.

 You can find out more about our science of happiness in the St Ives Happiness Report.
 Have a happy day!